 The SWB model data are generated from three parameters: 1) effective rainfall, which is calculated by deducting rainfall recorded at 84 meteorological stations, from a value of surface runoff estimate based on antecedent rain from 5 days earlier, 2) potential evapotranspiration, which is a physical model based on the daily values of temperature, air humidity, wind speed, and solar radiation using the Penman-Monteith method, and 3) water holding capacity defined by the Charter Soil Survey of Uruguay at 1:1,000,000 scale (INIA, 2015).

-While the DSI has proved useful to the end-users in the country they have also expressed concerns with DSI.
-One concern is that it seems that the DSI maps seem to show more intense drought than had occurred in the country.
+While the DSI has proved useful to the end-users in the country, they have also expressed concerns with DSI.
+One concern is that it seems that the DSI maps show more intense drought than had occurred in the country.
 Another concern from the end-users was that they were not able to assess the level to which the parameters of the DSI (precipitation, LST, and NDWI) were impacting the drought in their local area.
 For this concern, we decided to research the feasibility of implementing a ternary diagram of the DSI components so that it would be easy to distinguish the drivers of the drought in their local area.
-This work falls under the NASA national application area of agriculture as the new modified DSI has the potential to aid INIA and the Ministry of Agriculture of Uruguay to better inform land managers, farmers, insurance providers, and policy makers in drought preparation decisions and mitigation practices.
+This work falls under the NASA National Application Area of agriculture as the new modified DSI has the potential to aid INIA and the Ministry of Agriculture of Uruguay to better inform land managers, farmers, insurance providers, and policy makers in drought preparation decisions and mitigation practices.

 III.
 Methodology

-The DSI is computed within the International Research Institute for Climate and Society’s (IRI) data library and is based on the methodology presented in Rhee et al. (2010) for their CI2 model, which gives a general coefficient scheme of as follows:
+The DSI is computed within the International Research Institute for Climate and Society’s (IRI) data library and is based on the methodology presented in Rhee et al. (2010) for their CI2 model, which gives a general coefficient scheme as follows:

 (1/4) scaled LST + (1/2) scaled Precipitation + (1/4) scaled Vegetation Index.
 (2)

-This coefficient scheme was shown by Rhee et al. (2010) to be the best in both arid and humid environments and was shown in the previous term (Fall 2013) as the most optimal scheme for Uruguay.
-We therefore did not adjust the coefficient scheme for the DSI but in the most recent term (Spring 2015), we substituted a different precipitation source (NOAA’s CMORPH) in place of NASA’s Tropical Rainfall Measuring Mission (TRMM) and calculated the climatological anomalies for each component within the DSI (LST, precipitation, and vegetation indices).
-The scaling of each component within the DSI is done in order to create an index which operates between 0 and 1 and is calculated by the formulas shown in table 1.
+This coefficient scheme was shown by Rhee et al. (2010) to be the best in both arid and humid environments and was shown in the previous term (Fall 2013) as the best scheme for Uruguay.
+We therefore did not adjust the coefficient scheme for the DSI, but we substituted a different precipitation source (NOAA’s CMORPH) in place of NASA’s Tropical Rainfall Measuring Mission (TRMM) and calculated the climatological anomalies for each component within the DSI (LST, precipitation, and vegetation indices).
+The scaling of each component within the DSI was done in order to create an index which operates between 0 and 1 and is calculated by the formulas shown in table 1.

-Table 1.

-Formulas used for scaling the various parameters found within the DSI (modified from Rhee et al., 2010).
-The variables within the formulas (LST, CMORPH, and NDWI) are the climatological anomaly for the respective variable, with the max and min subscript denoting the maximum and minimum monthly climatological anomaly over the study period.